Massachusetts sports betting is legal, and with it, sports fans in the state have access to plenty of betting options.

 - Popular Same Game Parlay: You can select prebuilt and trending SGP from other bettors.

 - Same Game Parlay +: A feature where you build your own SGP+ by combining your SGP with bets from other games.

 BetMGM Sportsbook MA

 BetMGM sports app has offered insurance on certain parlays in the past — say if your parlay of five or more legs loses by a single leg.
-However, it did not list any promos of that nature when we checked for this page.
+Currently, it features insurance for the 2022 NFL, MLB, and EPL seasons.

 BetMGM online sportsbook tends to offer same-game parlays exclusively for NFL and NBA games.